GuildCrafts/web-development-js/CONTRIBUTING.md

 To suggest a goal, please take the following steps:

-1. Create a new issue and use the GOAL SUGGESTION template contained within (it should come up automatically, but if not you can find it in the [issue template][issue-template]).
+1. Create a new issue.
 1. Write as much as you can about your goal idea.
-What will the goal produce?
-Why is it relevant?
+  - What will the goal produce?
+  - Why is it relevant?
-1. Mark your goal issue as `draft` and add it to the "Ideas & Suggestions" column of the [Goal Library][proj-goal-lib] project.
+1. Mark your goal issue with the `goal-idea` label.
+1. Move the issue to the "Ideas & Suggestions" column of the [Goal Library][proj-goal-lib] project.

 There's no guarantee that all suggestions will be turned into goals, but the [goal librarians][team-librarians] will do their best to create and maintain a rich and diverse set of relevant, well-written goals.